j-easy/easy-props/README.md

 Easy Props takes care of all this boilerplate with a couple of intuitive annotations, which makes your code cleaner, more readable and maintainable.

 In this quick example, you have seen two types of properties sources (system and resource bundle).
-Easy Props can inject properties from many other sources like databases, JNDI contexts, Environement variables and more!
+Easy Props can inject properties from many other sources like databases, JNDI contexts, environment variables and more!

 Even better, Easy Props allows you write your own annotations and inject properties from custom configuration sources.
 Checkout the complete reference in the project's [wiki](https://github.com/j-easy/easy-props/wiki).